yungroobie/Skynet/README.md

 as a checkpoint for restarting training.
 Training concludes after 5 consecutive epochs did not have an improve in loss.

 # 3. Address Canvassing
 To perform address canvassing on a set of before and after images, run the appropriate canvassing command.
-For square images,that would be:
+For square images, that would be:

 ```python
 python canvassing_square.py